 Affects working hours

-This selection affects the total number of hours for one working day for the record type.
+Select this to affect the total number of hours for one working day for the record type.

 Show record type information on payslip

-If the record type is to be visible on the payslip, a target salary type must be created for the record type.
+Select whether the record type information (name and quantities) is brought to the payslip row description.
+If you want the information visible, create a target salary type for the record type.
 The working hours recorded for the record type are visible on the payslip under the name of the target salary type.
 Read more: Creating a record type visible on the payslip.

 Salary model specific formulas